Investment and FAQs

 $145 for all 1 hour sessions after with a fully licensed clinician and $75 with an associate.

 We do NOT accept insurance but DO accept FSA or HSA cards for payment.

 No Surprise Medical Billing

-You have the right not to receive surprise mental health bills.
+Although above you see it says no surpose “medical billing” you also have the right not to receive surprise mental health bills.
+Mental health services actually fall under the medical model umbrella.
+So the same expectations you have for medical appointments and NOT being given a surprise bill, is the same for us.
 We are out of network and do not accept insurance which means your insurance plan will not cover these expenses directly through us.
-You have rights about your billing- read more here: Disclosure Notice Regarding Patient Protections Against Surprise Billing
+You can submit a claim to your insurance personally after we provide you with a requested superbill.
+Just know, you have rights about your billing- read more here: Disclosure Notice Regarding Patient Protections Against Surprise Billing

 Request/Schedule a Session

 Request a counseling session via e-mail at or call.
 Guaranteed response within 12 hours.